alexanmtz/jqswfupload/README.md

 # About the plugin ?

-This plugin it's a swfupload abstration layer developed with the pattern of jQuery UI.
+This plugin it's a swfupload abstraction layer developed with the pattern of jQuery UI.

 # Features